 Just as the economics profession was reaching consensus on the consequences of trade for wages and employment, an epochal shift in patterns of world trade was gaining momentum.
 China, for centuries an economic laggard, was finally emerging as a great power, and toppling established patterns of trade accordingly.
-The advance of China, as we argue below, has also toppled much of the received wisdom about the impact of trade on labor markets.
+The advance of China, as we argue below, has also toppled much of the received empirical wisdom about the impact of trade on labor markets.
 The consensus that trade could be strongly redistributive in theory but was relatively benign in practice has not stood up well to these new developments.
 Nor has the belief that trade adjustment is relatively frictionless, with impacts that diffuse over large skill categories rather than being concentrated among groups of workers in trade-competing industries or locations.
-Accounting for these concentrated impacts and considerable adjustment frictions, recent evidence further suggests that the short and medium-run adjustment costs demanded by large trade shocks can bulk heavily against the gains from trade.
-Simultaneously, trade theory has reemphasized that for large economies like the U.S. these gains, even absent frictions, are likely to be moderate (Arkolakis et al, 2012; Arkolakis et al., 2015).
+In quantifying these impacts and adjustment frictions, recent evidence further suggests that the short and medium-run adjustment costs demanded by large trade shocks are sizable entries in the accounting of gains from trade.